 The second is an anonymous quote, "My darling, you are allowed to fail without being a failure."
 Just because you don't succeed at something, doesn't mean it defines you.

-Change you're perspective on failure and you will be a happier person.
+Change your perspective on failure and you will be a happier person.

 If you wait to be happy until you finish school, get married or get a new job, your happiness will always be out of reach.
 Choose instead to be happy now.
 Life isn't about finishing things but enjoying the moments.
 Don't mourn the cookie that was eaten, and don't wait until you've finished eating it to appreciate it; enjoy each bite in the moment.